llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 tasks.

 Thanks to this infrastructure, we have identified an [issue with `alloca(0)`][alloca] generating buggy machine code.
-Fortunatelly, the [fix][bug47657] was already in the trunk version of LLVM .
+Fortunatelly, the [fix][bug47657] was already in the trunk version of LLVM.
 We cherry-picked the fix in our custom clang build which addressed our issue.

 ## Performance Testing

 Over the years, Mozilla has developped a few tools to evaluate performance impact of changes, from microbenchmark to page loads.
-These tools have been key to improve Firefox overall performances but also evaluate the impact of the move to Clang on all platforms done a couple years ago (TODO add a link).
+These tools have been key to improve Firefox overall performances but also evaluate the impact of the [move to Clang][move-clang] on all platforms done a couple years ago.

 The usual procedure to evaluate performances improvements/regressions is to: